stjude-rust-labs/sprocket-action/README.md

 ### `except`

-**Optional** If specified and `lint`==`true`, then the listed rules will be excepted from all `sprocket lint` checks.
+**Optional** If specified, then the listed rules will be excepted from all `sprocket check` reports.
 Multiple rules can be specified as a comma-separated list, e.g. `CallInputSpacing,CommandSectionMixedIndentation`.
-Valid options can be found at: https://docs.rs/wdl/latest/wdl/lint/index.html#lint-rules.
+Valid options can be found at: [analysis rules](https://github.com/stjude-rust-labs/wdl/blob/main/wdl-analysis/RULES.md) and [lint rules](https://github.com/stjude-rust-labs/wdl/blob/main/wdl-lint/RULES.md).

 ## Example usage